apache/cordova-cli/doc/readme.md

 of the plugin to fetch based on the following criteria (listed in order of precedence):

-1. The plugin version specified in the command (e.g. `cordova plugin add plugin@version`)
+1. The `plugin-spec` given in the command (e.g. `cordova plugin add pluginID@version`)
-2. The plugin version saved in config.xml (i.e. if the plugin was previously added with `--save`)
+2. The plugin version saved in `config.xml` (i.e. if the plugin was previously added with `--save`)
-3. The latest plugin version that the current project can support (only applies to plugins that list their [Cordova dependencies] in their `package.json`)
+3. As of Cordova version 6.1, the latest plugin version that the current project can support (only applies to plugins that list their [Cordova dependencies] in their `package.json`)
-4. The plugin version pinned by your installed CLI version (only applies to [Apache-developed plugins])
-5. The latest plugin version published to npm
+4. The latest plugin version published to npm

 ### Examples